wandb/docs/docs/guides/integrations/prompts/quickstart.md

 Note that you can also see the documentation for W&B Trace in the [LangChain documentation](https://python.langchain.com/docs/integrations/providers/wandb_tracing).

-For this quickstart, a LangChain Math Agent is used:
+This quickstart uses a LangChain Math Agent:

 ### 1. Set the LANGCHAIN_WANDB_TRACING environment variable